thisisnotkj/thisisnotkj/README.md

 - 👋 Hi, I’m @thisisnotkj
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C# & Java
+- 🌱 I’m currently learning C#, Java, LUA, HTML, CSS, JS
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on *nothing* at the moment
 - 📫 How to reach me twitter.com/thisisnotkj

 <!---